 J: Personal budget arrangements.

-K: Advice and information – a list of the information gathered during the EHC needs assessment.
+K: Advice and information – a list of the information gathered during the Education, Health and Care needs assessment.

 How long does the plan last?